cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

 * Create additional ways to work with the data, focused on the needs of teachers in schools
 * Database maintainance: Look at ways to aggregate the data, to avoid bloating of the database
 * Do the installation in a proper way, as example setuptools
+* Run flask on an actual webserver, not the development server

 ## Installation
 Clone this repository to the home folder of your CosmicPi (e.g. `/home/pi`)